Bale revolt

-The Bale revolt or the Bale Peasant Movement was an insurgency that took place in the 1960's in the southeastern Ethiopian province of Bale among the local Oromo and Somali populations.
+The Bale revolt, also known as the Bale Peasant Movement, was an insurgency that took place in the 1960s in the southeastern Ethiopian province of Bale among the local Oromo and Somali populations.
 The revolt targeted the feudalist system in place during the Ethiopian Empire and was rooted in ethnic and religious grievances.

 Initially acts of resistance began in 1962 and 1963 as a defensive reaction by peasants to land expropriation, bureaucratic corruption, and exorbitant taxation imposed by the government.
 However, further clashes and consequent government reprisals eventually transformed the peasants into a decentralized insurgency that would go on to wage a six-year long guerrilla war, ending in 1970.

-Support from the Somali government that had begun in 1963 was integral to the insurgencies ability to sustain combat operations, and consequently played a significant part in the rising tensions leading up to the 1964 Ethiopian–Somali Border War.
+Support from the Somali government that had begun in 1963 was integral to the insurgencies ability to sustain combat operations.

 Background

 Bale Province

 Bale province is a large administrative region in southeastern Ethiopia, possessing a highly varied topography ranging from forests to large mountain ranges.
-The province is primarily composed of the Oromo and Somali peoples.
-They overwhelmingly adhere to the Islamic faith.
+The province is primarily composed of the Oromo and Somali peoples who overwhelmingly adhere to Islam.
 Common faith provided a basis for cooperation when the insurgency would break out in 1963.